shrx30/Using-Visual-image-Transformers-to-detect-Tuberculosis-/README.md

 This adds EXPLAINABILITY to our model and makes it very robust.

+ ----------VISUALISATION OF HEATMAPS--------------------

-The performace of the model is shown in the screenshot 573 png Gradcam heatmaps is shown in screenshot  574 & 575 png
+The performace of the model is shown in the Screenshot (573).png

+Gradcam heatmaps is shown in Screenshot (574).png  and   Screenshot (575).png